-Supervisor’s Role in FMLA Leave
+Manager’s Role in FMLA Leave

 Introduction

-As a covered employer under the Family & Medical Leave Act (FMLA), UNI is mandated to provide eligible employees up to 12 weeks of job-protected leave entitlement for qualifying family, medical, and military-related reasons during a 12-month calendar year.
+As a covered employer under the Family & Medical Leave Act (FMLA), UNI is mandated to provide eligible employees up to 12 weeks of job-protected leave entitlement for qualifying family, medical, and military-related reasons during a 12-month period.
 This guide is intended to provide you with information regarding your role and responsibilities in the FMLA process at UNI.

-Employee leaves of absence can be multifaceted and the application of FMLA can be complex.
-Supervisors should not try to determine whether an employee is eligible for FMLA job-protected leave and should always refer employees to HRS.
+Managers should not try to determine whether an employee is eligible for FMLA job-protected leave and should always refer employees to HRS.
 Once HRS staff is made aware of a leave situation that may qualify under the FMLA, we will provide them with legally required information regarding their FMLA eligibility, rights & responsibilities, appropriate paperwork, and the FMLA qualification process at UNI.

 Your supervisory FMLA responsibilities include: